FAQs: International Centre for Asset Recovery

 - In Peru, a settlement agreement was reached in relation to some USD 20 million that had been frozen in a European jurisdiction since 2005.

 - In Kenya, the Ethics and Anti-Corruption Commission recovered USD 27 million in stolen assets in the first four months of 2019 alone with ICAR assistance.
-Three county Governors have been charged as a result of investigations supported by ICAR.
+Three county Governors have been charged as a result of investigations supported by ICAR, as well as a member of parliament.

 - In Sri Lanka, ICAR has facilitated the exchange of intelligence from overseas jurisdictions to Sri Lanka law enforcement on a major corruption investigation.
 ICAR specialists have further supported Sri Lankan law enforcement agencies to obtain evidence in the investigation through international mutual legal assistance.

-- In Malawi, ICAR efforts to modernise the judicial system by testing legislative innovations led to the first ever use of plea bargaining in a high-profile case.
+- In Malawi, ICAR efforts to modernise the judicial system by testing legislative innovations led to the first ever use of plea bargaining in a high-profile case, as well as the first ever use of non-conviction based forfeiture order.

 - The prosecutor responsible for the first recovery of assets linked to the Odebrecht scandal in Peru, for example, traces this success back to an ICAR training course and the subsequent hands-on mentoring and case support he received.